baberuth22/CalloutTitleButton/README.md

 CalloutTitleButton
 ==================

-This is a Flex CalloutButton for mobile.
-It automatically changes the main button title to the selected child button label.
+This is a Flex CalloutButton for Flex mobile.
+It extends Spark CalloutButton automatically changes the main button title to the selected child button label.